 2018 Senior Lauren Foust, from URAP program, will be working with Prof. Ruth and Prof. Daigle on several ICT-related research projects.
 She has also developed a new ICASIT database to assist jail and prison volunteers.
 Lauren also received an OLLI scholarship of $1,000 recently based on her work at ICASIT.

-2018 Graduate student Jinhee Yi joined ICASIT for a summer project involving assisting in reconstituting a core course call Culture Organization and Technology, and also will be maintaining the new ICASIT database to assist jail and prison volunteers.
-In fall 2019 she and Professor Ruth wrote an published conference proceeding article,
+2018 Graduate student Jinhee Yi joined ICASIT for a summer project involving assisting in reconstituting a core course call Culture Organization and Technology, and also maintained the new ICASIT database to assist jail and prison volunteers.
+In spring 2019 she and Professor Ruth wrote and published a conference proceeding article,

 Ruth, S. and J. Yi.
 “MOOCs are disrupting many education markets—do they have a chance in higher education? “ Proceedings of the 2019 INTED Conference, March 2019

-2018 Graduate student Cherrita Guy joined ICASIT for a summer project involving development of a new database involving serious ICT problems, especially in AI, algorithms and robotics, and also setting up a database of legislative attempts to deal with similar problems.
-In addition, she will be maintaining the new ICASIT database to assist jail and prison volunteers.
+2018 Graduate student Cherrita Guy joined ICASIT for a summer project involving development of a new database involving serious ICT problems, especially in AI, algorithms and robotics, and also set up a database of legislative attempts to deal with similar problems.
+In addition, she maintained the new ICASIT database to assist jail and prison volunteers.

-2019 Graduate student Augusta Nissly will be working on several data base projects plus a research article.
+2019 Graduate student Augusta Nissly worked on several database projects plus a research article.